ceph/ceph/doc/rados/configuration/keyvaluestore-config-ref.rst

 ``keyvaluestore default strip size``

-:Description: each object will be split into multi key/value pairs stored into
+:Description: Each object will be split into multiple key/value pairs and
-              backend.
-              Note: now this option is important to performance for estimable workload
+              stored in the backend. **Note:** The size of the workload has a significant impact on performance.
 :Type: Integer
 :Required: No
 :Default: ``4096``